 | Directory Traffic | Google Analytics UTM tracking | 5-10% of total traffic |

 Local search rankings show whether your citations are actually improving your visibility.
-Track your rankings for 5-10 primary keywords in your local area.
+Track your rankings for 5 to 10 primary keywords in your local area.
 Tools like BrightLocal or Local Falcon provide accurate local ranking data.

 Traffic from directories tells you whether citations are driving actual visitors to your website.
 Use UTM parameters when submitting your website URL to directories, and track this traffic in Google Analytics.
 If a directory sends zero traffic over six months, it’s probably not worth maintaining.

 Running multiple locations?
-Your citation strategy just got more complex—but also more important.
+Your citation strategy just got more complex, and more important.
 Each location needs its own citation profile with unique NAP information.

 Create separate Google Business Profiles for each location.
 Yes, this is tedious.
 Yes, it’s necessary.
-Each location should have its own unique phone number if possible—this helps Google distinguish between locations and can improve rankings for each one.
+Each location should have its own phone number if possible.
+This helps Google tell locations apart and can improve rankings for each one.

-Consistency becomes even more important with multiple locations.
+Consistency matters even more with multiple locations.
 Use a standardised naming convention: “Business Name – City” or “Business Name City”.
 Pick one format and use it everywhere.
-This consistency helps search engines understand you’re one business with multiple locations, not multiple unrelated businesses.
+This helps search engines understand you’re one business with multiple locations, not several unrelated businesses.

-Honestly, managing citations for multiple locations manually is a nightmare.
+Managing citations for multiple locations by hand is a nightmare.
 This is where citation management services earn their keep.
-Platforms like Yext or Synup can manage multiple locations from a single dashboard, push updates to all locations simultaneously, and monitor consistency across your entire network.
+Platforms like Yext or Synup can manage multiple locations from a single dashboard, push updates to all locations at once, and monitor consistency across your entire network.

-Citations and reputation management intersect in interesting ways.
-Many citation platforms—Yelp, TripAdvisor, Google Business Profile—also host reviews.
-Your citation strategy should consider reputation implications.
+Citations and reputation management overlap in useful ways.
+Many citation platforms (Yelp, TripAdvisor, Google Business Profile) also host reviews.
+Your citation strategy should account for reputation.

 Claim and optimise listings on review platforms first.
-Don’t just submit your NAP and move on—complete your profile, add photos, respond to reviews.
-A stable profile on a review platform serves double duty: it’s a citation and a reputation management tool.
+Don’t just submit your NAP and move on.
+Complete your profile, add photos, respond to reviews.
+A stable profile on a review platform does double duty: it’s a citation and a reputation management tool.

 Encourage reviews on platforms where you have citations.
 More reviews improve your visibility on those platforms and boost your local SEO.
 Google in particular weights review signals heavily in local rankings.